Status

 Top 3 Reasons to Phase Out the Enbridge Mainline in Minnesota:

-2) Enbridge Can’t Be Trusted With Our Water: Enbridge averaged 1 oil spill every 20 days between 2002-2018.
+2) Enbridge Can’t Be Trusted With Our Water: Enbridge averaged one oil spill every 20 days between 2002-2018.
 In water-rich environments like northern Minnesota, a spill can be catastrophic, especially because tar sands oil rarely floats like conventional oil; instead, it sinks or becomes suspended in the water, making cleanup nearly impossible.
-Enbridge is responsible for two of the largest inland oil spills in U.S. history, in Minnesota and Michigan–but even the smaller “pinhole” leaks pose a huge risk: on Enbridge’s newest pipeline, Line 3 (also known as 93), the spill detection equipment only detects a leak of over 1% of the pipeline’s volume.
+Enbridge is responsible for two of the largest inland oil spills in U.S. history, in Minnesota and Michigan–but even the smaller “pinhole” leaks pose a huge risk: on Enbridge’s newest pipeline, Line 3 (also known as Line 93), the spill detection equipment only detects a leak of over 1% of the pipeline’s volume.
 On a pipeline that transports 760,000 barrels of oil a day, that means 7,000 barrels of oil (almost 300,000 gallons) could be leaking without raising any alarms.
 We can reduce the risk Enbridge poses to our water by reducing the number of pipelines the company operates in Minnesota.

 3) Indigenous Sovereignty: Anishinaabe people have inhabited the land we now know as northern Minnesota for hundreds of years, having migrated there following a prophecy to go “where the food grows on the water,” which led them to the manoomin, or wild rice.
 The Anishinaabe people have inherent rights to hunt, fish, gather, travel, hold ceremony, and exist on the land, which the United States–and by extension, Minnesota–have promised to respect and protect under the Treaties of 1837, 1854, and 1855.
 The ecological destruction that comes with pipeline construction, climate change, and oil spills infringes on those rights and breaks the promise that the United States government made to the Anishinaabe.
-MCEA understands honoring our constitutional treaty responsibilities to be a core responsibility as a legal organization and as residents of Minnesota.
+MCEA understands honoring our treaty responsibilities to be a core responsibility as a legal organization and as residents of Minnesota.

 Sources: Midwest based on EIA’s Petroleum Administration for Defense Districts, or PADDs; “Midwest” is a 15-state region: North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Minnesota, Iowa, Missouri, Wisconsin, Illinois, Indiana, Michigan, Ohio, Kentucky, and Tennessee. https://www.eia.gov/todayinenergy/detail.php?id=4890